russmckendrick/docker/mariadb/README.md

 ========================================================================
 [root@docker ~]# mysql -uroot -pc735bacb --protocol=TCP
 Welcome to the MariaDB monitor.
 Commands end with ; or \g.
-Your MariaDB connection id is 2
+Your MariaDB connection id is 9
-Server version: 5.5.37-MariaDB MariaDB Server
+Server version: 10.1.9-MariaDB-log MariaDB Server

-Copyright (c) 2000, 2014, Oracle, Monty Program Ab and others.
+Copyright (c) 2000, 2015, Oracle, MariaDB Corporation Ab and others.

 Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement.